0%

 "The current San Francisco housing market is a textbook example of extreme wealth concentration meeting inelastic supply," states Dr. Evelyn Reed, Professor of Urban Economics at UC Berkeley.
 "When you have individuals with hundreds of millions in newly liquid assets competing for a finite number of trophy properties, the price discovery mechanism breaks down for anyone operating within conventional economic constraints.
 It's a rational market for the ultra-wealthy, but utterly irrational for everyone else."

 However, Nichole Wischoff, a prominent venture capitalist who toured one of the recently sold properties, offers a more skeptical view on the value proposition itself.
 "Someone just bought this for $8.2M," she wrote on X, referring to a "mediocre house" with a view of a burned-down neighbor's home.
 "If you like to see cash lit on fire, come tour real estate in SF."
 Wischoff's perspective highlights that while the liquidity is undeniable, the underlying asset quality doesn't always justify the price, even to those within the wealth ecosystem.
+Her observation tracks with what many of us feel about over-engineered solutions – sometimes the underlying architecture is just plain ugly, no matter the price tag.

 Related Reading